Generalized NS-algebras: NS-algebras

 Upon using the anticommutativity of $\vee$ and $\star$, the latter relation can be rewritten as

-It follows that \eqref{eq:Lie_1}, \eqref{eq:Lie_2} and the anticommutativity of $\vee$, namely the relation $a\vee b=-b\vee a$, are the relations of a Lie NS-algebra.
-These were first given in \cite{dastwistedLie}. \end{example} \begin{example} As a final example, let us consider NAP algebras, which are defined by the relation $a(bc)=b(ac)$.
-By the above method, we find that NAP NS-algebras are algebras satisfying the following three relations:
+It follows that \eqref{eq:Lie_1}, \eqref{eq:Lie_2} and the anticommutativity of $\vee$, namely the relation $a\vee b=-b\vee a$, are the relations of a Lie-NS-algebra.
+These were first given in \cite{dastwistedLie}. \end{example} \begin{example} In order to give a first new example, let us consider NAP algebras, which are defined by the relation $a(bc)=b(ac)$.
+By the above method, we find that NAP-NS-algebras are algebras satisfying the following three relations:

 There are only three relations because the NAP relation $a(bc)=b(ac)$ is invariant under the transposition which exchanges $a$ and $b$. \end{example}